 Tip: To add more security, you can require an extra verification step to view your full history on My Activity.

-- You're signed in to your Google Account,
+- You're signed in to your Google Account.

-- The device has Location Reporting turned on.
+- Your Location Reporting is on.

 Learn more about how to delete your Location History.
 You can also choose to automatically delete Location History that’s older than 3 months, 18 months, or 36 months.

 Phones can send location information to apps and websites if your device location setting is turned on, and your app and browser permissions allow it.
 You can control whether location is available to any app or website, including Google, through your device location setting.
 In addition, some Google apps use IP addresses, which are roughly associated with your geography, to estimate your location.
 Also, some Google apps may get information about your general area from the IP address assigned to you by your internet service provider.